nieldk/aslookup/README.md

 - Correctly parses TXT DNS records to extract full ASN (including leading digits)
 - Secure HTTPS request to HackerTarget ASN lookup API using libcurl
 - Displays IP ranges and organization details for the ASN
+- Displays contact information on the found ASN
 - Fully self-contained: no external tools like `whois`, `dig`, or `curl` required

 ## Installation